 Pain between the shoulders and in the upper back can be very difficult to diagnose.
 It could be a local problem, say a subluxation of the fourth thoracic vertebra.
 Or, it could be a rib head subluxation.
 Does deep breathing cause pain?

 On the scary side it could be a metastasis from lung or breast cancer; fortunately both rare, but if you've had a mastectomy or are a smoker, then it does need to be kept in mind.

 But then it could also be a referred pain from the neck.
-If the C5 nerve root is affected then deep upper back ache is often the result, mediated via the dorsal scapular nerve, with tingling and discomfort on the outer upper arm.
+If the C5 nerve root is affected then deep upper back ache is often the result, mediated via the dorsal scapular n, with tingling and discomfort on the outer upper arm.
 And you may well get shoulder abduction relief.

 The long and the short of it is that a careful and thorough history and chiropractic examination is in order when dealing with lower neck, upper back and arm pain.

 They can be excruciatingly painful and frustratingly there is often no known cause.
 You wake up one morning and everything is rosy.
 You stretch lazily, and bingo, you have severe neck pain.
 Within a few days or weeks the ache begins to radiate to the upper back, sometimes the chest depending on the nerve root involved, and arm.
 And, you get relief by placing your hand on your head.

 Links from the top of the page